barumau/panlingue/eng/111_logobine.md

 # Word derivation

-New words can be built freely in Pandunia!
+New words can be built freely in Panlingue!
-Pandunia has a productive system of word derivation.
+Panlingue has a productive system of word derivation.
-Most of the suffixes that are used in Pandunia are already in international use.
+Most of the suffixes that are used in Panlingue are already in international use.
 Many of them come from ancient Greek, Latin, Arabic and Persian.

 ## How to combine words